Note: This article on recession preparation has been updated in light of the COVID-19 virus pandemic.

 - Stop smoking.

-- Do you really need Netflix as well as Sky and Amazon Prime?
+- Do you really need Sky and Amazon Prime ?

-- Do you really need Sky and Amazon Prime as well as Netflix?
+- Do you really need Sky and Amazon Prime and Netflix?

 - Look at all your household bills.
 Switch suppliers to save £25 off gas, £15 off electricity and £5 off water a month and you’re banking an extra £500 a year.